KBi1/DataVis_SimpleExamples/README.md

 ## How to Use

-1. Open a dataset folder.
+1. Open a dataset folder to see its contents.
-2. View the folder’s `README.md` for a brief explanation of the dataset.
+2. Check the folder’s `README.md` for a brief explanation of the dataset.
-3. Run the Python code to reproduce the analysis.
+3. The Python code in the folder reproduces the analysis.
-4. View the visualisation outcome image.
+4. The visualisation outcome image shows the results.
-5. Repeat for other dataset folders.
+5. Explore other dataset folders in the same way.

 ## Future Work